media consumption

 Young woman with black hair on a yellow background.

 Even in their earliest years, children encounter digital media on a daily basis.
 Televisions, smartphones, tablets, and computers are part of everyday life in many families.
 Colorful, moving images fascinate children of all ages and keep them quietly seated in front of the screen for a while.
 It’s understandable that parents see screen time as a welcome break in a busy family routine.
 However, many adults overlook the fact that children experience media very differently depending on their stage of development.
 Not all children handle screen content equally well.
-When too many images, scenes, or unfamiliar words come at them in quick succession, they quickly feel overwhelmed.
-This shows up as irritability, restlessness, or difficulty falling asleep.
-Regular media use affects a child’s curiosity about their surroundings.
+When too many images or words come at them in a short time, they become restless or have trouble falling asleep afterwards.
+Daily media use also affects children’s natural curiosity about their environment.
 As a result, some children prefer spending their time in front of a screen rather than being active and coming up with their own play ideas.
 That’s why experts recommend no screen time for children under three, and no more than thirty minutes a day from age four until they start school.
 In the end, a mindful approach to media and a variety of everyday experiences support healthy child development.

 The office clock shows three o’clock.

-A balanced use of media is a major challenge for both preschool children and adults and is reflected in the behavior of parents.
-Children learn by observing their parents, including how they handle digital media such as television, smartphones, and computers.
-Take a moment to think about media use in your family, because you are and always will be your child's most important role model.
+Balanced media use is a major challenge not only for adults, but also for preschool children.
+Children learn how to handle digital media such as television, smartphones, and computers by observing their parents.
+Take a moment to reflect on media use in your family, because you are your child's most important role model.

 A family in the living room, everyone using their phone.